nbloomf/feivel/doc/tutorial/tutorial.md

 - `Decimal(RAT; INT)`

     The decimal form (in ascii) of RAT with INT digits after the radix point.
+Decimal digits are zero-padded, so that e.g. `Decimal(1/2; 2)` becomes `0.50`.

 - `Rot13(STR)`

-    Maps "a" to "m", "b" to "n", and so on.
+    Maps "a" to "m", "b" to "n", and so on, strictly in 7-bit ASCII characters (no fancy unicode mappings).

 - `Roman(INT)`